-We are exposed to interest rate risk with respect to our variable-rate mortgage indebtedness, where an increase in interest rates would directly result in higher interest expense costs.
+We are exposed to interest rate risk with respect to our variable-rate mortgage indebtedness, variable-rate revolving credit facility, secured financings on investments in real estate debt and our unsecured line of credit, where an increase in interest rates would directly result in higher interest expense costs.
 We seek to manage our exposure to interest rate risk by utilizing a mix of fixed and floating rate financings with staggered maturities and through interest rate protection agreements to fix or cap a portion of our variable rate debt.
-As of December 31, 2020, the outstanding principal balance of our variable rate mortgage indebtedness was \$1.1 billion.
+As of December 31, 2022, the outstanding principal balance of our variable rate indebtedness was \$11.4 billion.

-Certain of our mortgage loans and repurchase agreements are variable rate and are indexed to the one-month U.S. dollar denominated LIBOR.
-For the year ended December 31, 2020, a 10% increase in the one-month U.S. dollar denominated LIBOR would have resulted in an increase in interest expense of \$0.8 million.
+Certain of our mortgage loans and secured financings on investments in real estate debt are variable rate and are indexed to the one-month U.S. dollar denominated LIBOR or other benchmark rates.
+We have executed interest rate caps and swaps with an aggregate notional amount of \$10.5 billion as of December 31, 2022 to hedge the risk of increasing interest rates.
+For the year ended December 31, 2022, a 10 basis point increase in the one-month U.S. dollar denominated LIBOR, or other benchmark rates would have resulted in an increase in interest expense of \$3.4 million, net of the impact of our interest rate caps and swaps.